TaufeqRazakh/ee-wiki-bias/README.md

 ## Code

 1. **Analysis Pipeline**.
-We demostrate our analysis framework for **Personal Life** section in `personal-life-reproduce.ipynb`, where you can find the code for key steps that we are using in the paper, including *Acquire templates by name swaping, odds ratio calculation, replicate figures as Figure1, and etc* .
+  - The authors original code and results are duplicated in `original.ipynb`.
+These contain the key steps used in the paper - including acquire and populate templates by name swaping, odds ratio calculation, replicate figures.
+  -  The results from our reproduction are in `reproduce.ipynb`.
+  -  Finally, the code and results for the ablation study are in the file `ablate.ipynb`.
-2. **WEAT calculation**.
+3. **WEAT calculation**.
 The code for replicating our WEAT calculation is under `WEAT.py`, please see how to use in `./weat.sh` to replicate the result.
 You can simply change the list of dictionary in `artists.json` and use our script to measure the associated gender bias of any two lists of attributes.